chrisrama/chrisrama.github.io/README.md

 ![chris](IMG_20200122_073910_193.jpg)
 # Hello there
-welcome to christian's official website,here you will learn about me and what I like doing.
+Welcome to christian's official website, here you will learn about me and what I like doing.

 # About Me

-I enjoy working so hard in everything I do:smile:. peolpe describe me as a hard working person who never stop in what I am going to do.one thing I believe is that if something has never been done that good, but that doesnt mean I have to follow what others thought of that thinhg to never hard been done.
-I am fascinated about the world arond us and how thee is everyday change, I want to be part of this change in teaching others to be the change they can be. i am currently a member at [the new york academy of sciences](https://www.nyas.org/) as a member of [the junior academy](https://joinlaunchpad.com/#/profile/9670)
+I enjoy working so hard in everything I do:smile: people describe me as a hard-working person who never stops in what I am going to do. one thing I believe is that if something has never been done that good, but that doesn't mean I have to follow what others thought of that thing to never hard been done.
+I am fascinated about the world around us and how thee is everyday change, I want to be part of this change in teaching others to be the change they can be.
+I am currently a member at [the new york academy of sciences](https://www.nyas.org/about/our-mission/) as a member of [the junior academy](https://joinlaunchpad.com/#/profile/9670)
 I also enjoy working on cultural programs so to know how to work better with people. *the new york academy of sciences* is one of the great places to do so.
-I also like doing researches about we should oneday be living.
+I also like doing researches about we should one day be living.
 I am also a member of **the space club**

 School: [cape academy of mathematics, science & technology](https://www.camst.co.za/)